d3dc/clearly-angular/README.md

 ## Documentation

-For documentation on the Clarity Design System, including a list of components and example usage, see [our website](https://vmware.github.io/clarity).
+For documentation on the Clarity Design System, including a list of components and example usage, see [the clarity website](https://vmware.github.io/clarity).
+For documentation on @ngrx, see [the @ngrx website](http://ngrx.github.io/).

 #### Directory structure